pankajyadav05/sr-devops-live/README.md

 # Assignment: Deploy a Web Application using CI/CD and Kubernetes

 In this assignment, using simple web application with a backend (e.g., Python) and a frontend (e.g., React).
 Your task is to create Docker images for the backend and frontend components of the application.
-The images should be built and pushed to a container registry (e.g., Docker Hub, GitHub Container Registry, or a private registry) as part of the CI/CD pipeline.
+The images should be built and pushed to a container registry (e.g., Docker Hub, GitHub Container Registry, or a private registry).
 Deploy the containerized application to a Kubernetes cluster.